Chart Color Schemes

 Residential development activity is lower than average in South Hobart - Fern Tree according to AreaSearch's national comparison of local real estate markets

-South Hobart - Fern Tree has granted around 17 residential properties approval per year.
-Development approval data is produced by the ABS on a financial year basis, totalling 87 approvals across the past five financial years from FY-21 to FY-25, and one so far in FY-26.
-On average, 1.8 people have moved to the area for each dwelling built over these five years, indicating a balanced supply-demand ratio that has recently moderated to -0.7 people per dwelling over the past two financial years.
-New properties are constructed at an average expected cost of $242,000, below the regional average, suggesting more affordable housing options.
-This year alone, $2.4 million in commercial approvals have been registered, reflecting the area's residential character.
+South Hobart - Fern Tree has recorded approximately 17 residential properties granted approval per year over the past five financial years, totalling 87 homes.
+As of FY-26, three approvals have been recorded.
+On average, 1.8 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating a balanced supply and demand.
+However, this has moderated to -0.7 people per dwelling over the past two financial years.
+New properties are constructed at an average expected cost of $212,000, below the regional average, suggesting more affordable housing options for buyers.

 Frequently Asked Questions - Development